openharmony/docs/en/application-dev/application-models/inputmethodextentionability.md

 # InputMethodExtensionAbility Development

-[InputMethodExtensionAbility](../reference/apis/js-apis-inputmethod-extension-ability.md) is an ExtensionAbility component of the inputMethod type that provides extension capabilities for the input method framework.

-InputMethodExtensionAbility can be started or connected by other application components to process transactions in the background based on the request of the caller.
+## When to Use
+[InputMethodExtensionAbility](../reference/apis/js-apis-inputmethod-extension-ability.md), inherited from [ExtensionAbility](extensionability-overview.md), is used for developing input method applications.

+The entire lifecycle of the [InputMethodExtensionAbility](../reference/apis/js-apis-inputmethod-extension-ability.md) instance and the owning ExtensionAbility process is scheduled and managed by the input method framework.
+The input method framework provides the [InputMethodExtensionAbility](../reference/apis/js-apis-inputmethod-extension-ability.md) base class.
+Derive this base class to implement initialization and resource clearing.

-InputMethodExtensionAbility provides related capabilities through the [InputMethodExtensionContext](../reference/apis/js-apis-inputmethod-extension-context.md).
+[InputMethodExtensionAbility](../reference/apis/js-apis-inputmethod-extension-ability.md) provides related capabilities through [InputMethodExtensionContext](../reference/apis/js-apis-inputmethod-extension-context.md).

 ## Implementing an Input Method Application